mrmoxon/mrmoxon.github.io/_posts/2024-07-03-objective-morality.markdown

 Your mind depends on your neural substrate --- the part of your nervous system responsible for thinking --- which reacts more positively to certain conditions than others.
 For example, if given the choice to experience your worst imaginable nightmare as reality, we can confidently predict that you would find it utterly objectionable, and would prefer virtually any other personal situation.
 Although it may seem obvious, it is important to acknowledge that your emotions are a product of your physical body, which is influenced by the same conditions as your environment.
 They occur synchronously and are concurrently observable to third parties.

-We instinctively understand that experiences can be compared based on their inherent 'goodness' or 'badness' for those involved.
+Many of us understand the principle that experiences can be compared based on their inherent 'goodness' or 'badness' for those involved.
 Philosophers formalise this notion through the utilitarian moral framework.
-While some may dismiss this as subjectively trivial, I contend that these values are far from arbitrary and are in fact empirically grounded truths that hold for all entities capable of experience.
+While some may dismiss this as subjectively trivial, I contend that these values are often far from arbitrary and are in fact empirically grounded truths that hold for all entities capable of experience.
 To borrow from Sam Harris, we've hit philosophical bedrock with the shovel of a stupid question if we ask 'is the worst possible misery for everyone really bad'?

 So let us formalise this as our basic model of all that matters.